nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 # Authentication in the application

-The following sections cover how to protect our routes from unauthenticated access, how to retrieve an instance of the currently user and how to impersonate users using privileged access.
+The following sections cover how to protect our routes from unauthenticated access, how to retrieve an instance of the current user and how to impersonate users using privileged access.

 ## Securing routes